alphagov/govwifi-dev-docs/source/style-guide.html.md

 Internally it’s fine to refer to it as the admin site or application.

+### IP address

+Or IP addresses.
+Do not use IP or IPs.

 ### numbers

 Write all numbers in numerals except where it’s part of a common expression and it would look strange, for example ‘one or two of them’.